nelsonxb/node-json-rpc/README.md

 ## Transport details

-The scheme is important in a URI, as it indicates the transport.
-TCP URIs use `jrpc+tcp:`, UNIX sockets use `jrpc+unix`.
+### LocalCaller

+This transport is passed a Runner, and simply invokes methods on that runner directly.
+It overrides the ID generator to produce a relatively useless ID (always `0`), since one is not needed in this case.

 ### TCP and UNIX sockets

-Apart from the URI, TCP and UNIX transports are identical.
+Apart from the class name, TCP and UNIX transports are identical.
 From here on, when I say that the TCP transport behaves a certain way, unless otherwise stated, UNIX also behaves this way.

 In the TCP transport, connections are persistent.
 They terminate once Node exits.
 They can also be manually terminated by `api.transport.end()`.

-Each JSON payload (a request or response) is written all-at-once, so each payload is flushed individually.
-Also, each palyoad is terminated by `LF` (this is not enforced, and is there for no particular reason other than "it's nicer when using netcat").
+Each JSON payload (a request or response) is delimited by line-feeds.
+Additionally, it is expected that each flushed message contains full JSON payloads.

+Note that Node internally buffers data, so a message may contain more than one payload.
+This package accounts for this.
+Note that multiple payloads in a single message _is different_ than a JSON-RPC Batch - while a batch requires every response to be sent back all-at-once as a single payload (and is currently unsupported), payloads in a single message are not necessarily related to each other.
+For example, two requests may be sent in one payload, but one response may be sent back much earlier than the other if it is completed quicker.
+As another example, two requests may be made in separate messages, but the responses may be sent back in one message if they complete about the same time.